Chelidae: Description

 Like all pleurodirous turtles, the chelids withdraw their necks sideways into their shells, differing from cryptodires that fold their necks in the vertical plane.
 They are all highly aquatic species with webbed feet and the capacity to stay submerged for long periods of time.
 The snake-necked species (genera Chelus, Chelodina, and Hydromedusa) are largely strike-and-gape hunters or foragers feeding on fish, invertebrates, and gastropods.
 The short-necked forms are largely herbivorous or molluscivorous, but are also opportunistic, with several species having specialized to eating fruits.

 The highly aquatic nature of the group is typified by the presence of cloacal breathing in some species of the genera Elseya and Rheodytes.
-However, some species, such as the eastern long-neck turtle (Chelodina longicollis) from Australia spend significant periods of time on land and are considered highly terrestrial.
+However, some species, such as the eastern long-neck turtle (Chelodina longicollis) from Australia, spend significant periods of time on land and are considered highly terrestrial.

 The smaller members of the family include the Macleay River turtle (Emydura macquarii) at around 16 cm, twist-necked turtle (Platemys platycephala) at 18 cm and the western swamp turtle (Pseudemydura umbrina) at 15 cm, whereas the larger species such as the mata mata (Chelus fimbriata) and the white-throated snapping turtle (Elseya albagula) both exceed 45 cm in shell length.

 Chelids exhibit XX/XY genetic sex determination, in contrast to most other turtles, which have temperature-dependent sex determination.

 Shell morphology

-Members of Chelidae have unique shell morphology.
+Chelid turtles have unique shell morphology.
 The carapace often has reduced surface exposure of neural bones, or even none at all.
 This is due to less requirement for enlarged longissimus dorsi muscles in side-necked turtles.

 The inside of the carapace is often heavily buttressed.
 This has sometimes been seen as a defense mechanism, that is it increases the strength of the shell against biting force, however Thomson (2003) demonstrated it is linked to feeding methods and the prevention of internal torsion of the shell.
 Chelids also lack mesoplastra, which separates them from the Pelomedusidae.

 The cervical scute is usually present, though it is absent in some species of Elseya and Myuchelys.
 Otherwise, the carapace has the usual complement of four costals, five vertebrals and twelve marginals (per side).
 Internally, the carapace is made of eight pleurals (per side), eleven peripherals (per side), a nuchal at the front and a suprapygal and pygal at the rear of the shell.
 As noted earlier, neurals, although always present, often exist as subsurface elements above the vertebral column.

 The plastron of chelids does not contain any hinges as can appear in some cryptodire turtles.
-The scute pattern is a unique feature of the Pleurodira and can be used to immediately identify a shell as belonging to this suborder.
+The scute pattern is a unique feature of Pleurodira and can be used to immediately identify a shell as belonging to this suborder.
 All cryptodires have 12 plastral scutes, whereas pleurodires have thirteen.
 The extra scute is called the intergular.
 The rest of the scutes and the skeletal structure beneath them are the same as all turtles: paired gulars, humerals, pectorals, abdominals, and anals.
-The skeletal elements consist of a single entoplaston, as well as paired epiplastra, entoplastra, hyoplastra, hypoplastra and xiphiplastra (Pritchard & Trebbau, 1984).
+The skeletal elements consist of a single entoplastron, as well as paired epiplastra, entoplastra, hyoplastra, hypoplastra and xiphiplastra (Pritchard & Trebbau, 1984).